fubar2/toolfactory-galaxy-server/README.md

 res = conn.root.planemo_lint_test(xmlin, collectionpath)
 ```

-The server exposes a single function that runs planemo test and lint on the tool passed as the parameter.
+The provided rpyc server exposes a single function that runs planemo test and lint on the tool passed as the parameter.
 It uses a dangerous generic command line
 runner but this dangerous generic function is not exposed to RPC callers directly.

 Planemo is run in the remote container and the outputs from the lint and test proceedures are written to